Nonlinear programming

-In mathematics, nonlinear programming (NLP) is the process of solving an optimization problem where some of the constraints or the objective function are nonlinear.
+In mathematics, nonlinear programming (NLP) is the process of solving an optimization problem where some of the constraints are not linear equalities or the objective function is not a linear function.
 An optimization problem is one of calculation of the extrema (maxima, minima or stationary points) of an objective function over a set of unknown real variables and conditional to the satisfaction of a system of equalities and inequalities, collectively termed constraints.
 It is the sub-field of mathematical optimization that deals with problems that are not linear.

+Definition and discussion

+Let n, m, and p be positive integers.
+Let X be a subset of Rn (usually a box-constrained one), let f, gi, and hj be real-valued functions on X for each i in {1, ..., m} and each j in {1, ..., p}, with at least one of f, gi, and hj being nonlinear.